 - Create a self-sustaining farm and earn enough income to quit my job

 Things like that.
 What do you REALLY want.
-What is your ultimate goal?
+What is your ultimate goal in building a homestead?

 We are all at different steps in our homesteading journey.
-Someone who has been gardening for 10+ years will have different goals than those who are just starting.
+Someone who has been gardening for 10+ years will have different goals than those who are just starting their homestead.
 A beginning homesteader’s goals might look more like this:

 - Eat a 80% local diet (homegrown/local farms)